• Rating: 9/10

 What is there to eat and drink at The Fairmont Jaipur?

-There's a choice of seven restaurants and lounges at The Fairmont Jaipur, a favourite of mine was an all-day dining restaurant called Zoya, with a range of Indian and Western dishes.
-They serve up delicious Indian food such as the traditional Rajasthani dish, Laal Maas, a favourite of mine made with lamb and lots of red chilli.
-But they also serve a whole range of other options from around the world, Thai, Malaysian, Italian; you name it, they've probably got it.
-Anjum, the tea lounge serves wonderful cakes and homemade pastries as well as fabulous Masala Chai (tea made with spices like cardamom and cinnamon and lots of milk).
-I ate lunch at Anjum while having lazy pool days but this is also the place to sample the Fairmont's 'Tea Tasting Ceremony', offering guests the opportunity to taste some of the best teas from around the world, with scones, sandwiches and homemade macaroons.
-On the last day, my flight to Mumbai was pretty early so I missed breakfast, but the staff had packed me up some treats to go.
+There's a choice of six restaurants and bars at The Fairmont Jaipur, with one of my favourites being an all-day dining restaurant, Zoya, which offers a variety of Indian and Western dishes.
+They serve delicious Indian food such as the traditional Rajasthani dish, Laal Maas, made with lamb and plenty of red chilli.
+However, they also offer a wide range of other options from around the world, including Thai, Malaysian, Italian; you name it, they probably have it.
+Anjum, the tea lounge, serves wonderful cakes and homemade pastries as well as fabulous Masala Chai (milk tea made with spices like cardamom and cinnamon).
+I enjoyed lunch at Anjum during lazy pool days, but it is also the place to experience the Fairmont's 'Tea Tasting Ceremony,' giving guests the chance to sample some of the finest teas from across the globe, accompanied by scones, sandwiches, and homemade macarons.
+On the last day, my flight to Mumbai was quite early, so I missed breakfast, but the staff kindly packed some treats for my onward journey.

 Any highlights?